paulkarpenko/us-code-ui/uscode/title-44-public-printing-and-documents/chapter-007-congressional-printing-and-binding.md

 <a id="section-714"></a>
 ## § 714.
 Printing documents for Congress in two or more editions; printing of full number and allotment of full quota

-The Joint Committee on Printing shall establish rules to be observed by the Public Printer, by which public documents and reports printed for Congress, or either House, may be printed in two or more editions, to meet the public requirements.
+The Joint Committee on Printing shall establish rules to be observed by the Director of the Government Publishing Office, by which public documents and reports printed for Congress, or either House, may be printed in two or more editions, to meet the public requirements.
 The aggregate of the editions may not exceed the number of copies otherwise authorized.
 This section does not prevent the printing of the full number of a document or report, or the allotment of the full quota to Senators and Representatives, as otherwise authorized, when a legitimate demand for the full complement is known to exist.

 ### Statutory Notes

 #### Historical and Revision Notes
 Based on 44 U.S. Code, 1964 ed., § 136 (Mar.
 30, 1906, No. 14, 34 Stat.
 826).

+#### Amendments
+2014—Pub.
+L. 113–235 substituted “Director of the Government Publishing Office” for “Public Printer”.

 <a id="section-715"></a>
 ## § 715.
 Senate and House documents and reports for Department of State

-The Public Printer shall print, in addition to the usual number, and furnish the Department of State twenty copies of each Senate and House of Representatives document and report.
+The Director of the Government Publishing Office shall print, in addition to the usual number, and furnish the Department of State twenty copies of each Senate and House of Representatives document and report.

 ### Statutory Notes

 #### Historical and Revision Notes
 Based on 44 U.S. Code, 1964 ed., § 138 (Feb.
 7, 1896, No. 14, 29 Stat.
 463).

+#### Amendments
+2014—Pub.
+L. 113–235 substituted “Director of the Government Publishing Office” for “Public Printer”.

 <a id="section-716"></a>
 ## § 716.
 Printing of documents not provided for by law

-Either House may order the printing of a document not already provided for by law, when accompanied by an estimate from the Public Printer as to the probable cost.
+Either House may order the printing of a document not already provided for by law, when accompanied by an estimate from the Director of the Government Publishing Office as to the probable cost.
 An executive department, bureau, board, or independent office of the Government submitting reports or documents in response to inquiries from Congress shall include an estimate of the probable cost of printing to the usual number.
 This section does not apply to reports or documents not exceeding fifty pages.

 ### Statutory Notes

 #### Historical and Revision Notes
 Based on 44 U.S. Code, 1964 ed., § 140 (Jan.
 12, 1895, ch.
 23, § 2, 28 Stat.
 601; Mar.
 1, 1907, ch.
 2284, § 1, 34 Stat.
 1013).

+#### Amendments
+2014—Pub.
+L. 113–235 substituted “Director of the Government Publishing Office” for “Public Printer”.

 <a id="section-717"></a>